samlam/theideafarm/README.md

 android chrome

 ##Released
+* fixed BUG viewport and backbone error in upload page
+* fixed BUG ArrayBuffer is deprecated in XMLHttpRequest.send().
+Use ArrayBufferView instead. jquery.filedrop.js:480
 * integrate with google g+ oauth
 * user authentication with Google OAuth
 * line-height in popuppanel is adjusted with the porportion of text box width